divyadharsha19/Simple_todolist/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📞 Support

-If you encounter any issues or have questions, please:
-1. Check the troubleshooting section above
-2. Search existing issues in the repository
-3. Create a new issue with detailed information

----

 **This project is a part of a hackathon run by https://www.katomaran.com**